What is an operating system and how operating system works?

 Types of operating system and how operating system works

+How many types of operating system?
 Some say, there are four systems, and what are the 4 types of operating system?
-Moreover, what is operating system and its types?
+Moreover, what is operating system and function of operating system?

 The operating system can be divided into different types based on the user interface, the number of users, the number of processors used, the ownership of the program, etc. to understand the classification of operating system, here are some of the most widely used types of operating system-